Nelson-Cheung/i686-compiler/linux/Documentation/kbuild/makefiles.rst

 	as a prerequisite.
 	This is possible in two ways:

-	(1) List the prerequisite explicitly in a custom rule.
+	(1) List the prerequisite explicitly in a special rule.

 	Example::